AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

 Coagulant Nanoparticle Interactions
 ========================================

 Coagulant nanoparticles are sticky and can attach to suspended particles as well as to each other.
 Some dissolved substances also adsorb to coagulant nanoparticles.
 The development of models to describe these interactions has been impeded by the widespread acceptance of the `charge neutralization hypothesis <https://projects.ncsu.edu/project/hubbepaperchem/Defnitns/Neutrlzn.htm>`_ as the mechanism that governs these interactions.
 However, this hypothesis fails to account for the size of  coagulant nanoparticles and the various contaminants in the raw water influent.
-Instead, a simplified the model describing removal of these differently sized contaminants is proposed below; this simplified model posits that it is possible to separate fast and slow processes, which allows for a sequential model.
+Instead, a simplified model describing removal of these differently sized contaminants is proposed below; this simplified model posits that it is possible to separate fast and slow processes, which allows for a sequential model.

 Interactions between the various suspended and dissolved substances (see :numref:`figure_Particle_sizes`) can occur simultaneously as soon as the coagulant is blended with the raw water.
 The rates of these interactions are controlled by the transport processes of fluid deformation and molecular diffusion.
 Molecular diffusion is fastest for small particles and fluid deformation is most effective for larger particles.
 Thus the fastest process is hypothesized to be the diffusion of low mass molecules to the coagulant nanoparticles.
 Transport of the coagulant nanoparticles to attach to suspended solids is expected to be a slower process.
 Transport of suspended particles to collide with other suspended particles (flocculation) is even slower.